 Community Hospice Taking Measures to Protect Those We Serve During the Outbreak of Coronavirus

 At Community Hospice, our primary goal is to provide exceptional end-of-life care and support to our patients and their loved ones.
 Additionally, to further protect our patients, families and the communities we serve, we are diligently keeping up-to-date with the guidelines and recommendations provided by the Centers for Disease Control and Prevention (CDC) as well as other public health announcements concerning COVID-19 (Coronavirus).
-These updates will help ensure we are implementing the most up-to-date recommendations for screening procedures and delivering care for this rapidly evolving outbreak.
+These updates will help ensure we are implementing the most up-to-date recommendations for screening procedures and delivering care.

 Community Hospice is taking the following steps to respond to the rapidly changing situation with COVID-19:

-- Working with our health departments, the Ohio Department of Health, our Medical Directors, and monitoring communications from the CDC (Centers for Disease Control and Prevention)
+- Working with our health departments, the Ohio Department of Health, our Medical Director and Hospice Physicians, and monitoring communications from the CDC (Centers for Disease Control and Prevention)

-- Establishing infection control protocols that have been reviewed by the Ohio Department of Health
+- Maintaining infection control protocols that have been reviewed by the Ohio Department of Health

 - Relying on our experienced employees in dealing with communicable diseases that cause respiratory symptoms like COVID-19, such as flu and pneumonia virus